All Collections

 Mapping these references is important when trying to analyze where you have a managed infrastructure footprint and site utilization.
 This also helps when allocating site costs if you have cost information available.

-Lastly, we have the Deploys to reference type that goes between the server component type.
+Lastly, the Is Supported By reference type goes between the server component type.
 This reference type is used to reflect the relationship that exists between virtual machines and the physical hardware assets that they are deployed on.
 Mapping these references is important in understanding how physical hardware refresh cycles could impact applications that are running on VMs.

 💬 We're always happy to help.
 Feel free to reach out to us via the in-app chat if you have any follow-up questions to this article.